majedelhelou/VIDIT/README.md

 # VIDIT: Virtual Image Dataset for Illumination Transfer

-We release updates on a rolling basis, you can *watch* the repository if you would like to be notified!
+We release updates on a rolling basis, you can watch the repo/follow the author to be notified!

 Contact author: [Majed El Helou](https://majedelhelou.github.io/)